RHeckers/Social-Events-app/README.md

  # The backend is made with .net core with Entity Framework and the Mediator Pattern

- # The front-end will be made in React, but there is not much done on the front-end at this point.
+ # The front-end will be made in React.
+React hooks are used.
+Activity list, dashboard, crud operations on Activities created so far